Soccer (1985 video game): Reception

-In Japan, Game Machine listed Vs. Soccer in its February 1, 1986, issue as being the nineteenth most-successful table arcade unit of the month.
+In Japan, Game Machine listed VS. Soccer as the 19th most successful table arcade unit of January 1986.
 Computer and Video Games said that though every console receives a soccer game, Nintendo's was among the best.
 They noted the game was somewhat slow and not very attractive, with sparse backgrounds and formless players, but that did not affect the fun.
 The magazine rated the game 83% overall, with 8/10 for playability and 6/10 for graphics and sound.